streamdata-gallery-topics/webhooks/_listings/climacell/webhookswebhook-id-get-openapi.md

         Get a single Webhook with its information by specifying its ```webhook_id```.
       operationId: -retrieve-a-webhookget-a-single-webhook-with-its-information-by-specifying-its-webhook-id
       x-api-path-slug: webhookswebhook-id-get
       parameters:
       - in: path
         name: webhook_id
+        description: UUID of the Webhook
+      responses:
+        200:
+          description: OK
+      tags:
+      - Weather
+      - Webhooks
+      - Webhook
+    put:
+      summary: Put Webhooks Webhook
+      description: |-
+        ### Update a Webhook

+        Updates the name of a Webhook with a??? ```webhook_id```.
+      operationId: -update-a-webhookupdates-the-name-of-a-webhook-with-a-webhook-id
+      x-api-path-slug: webhookswebhook-id-put
+      parameters:
+      - in: body
+        name: webhook
+        schema:
+          $ref: '#/definitions/holder'
+      - in: path
+        name: webhook_id
+        description: UUID of the Group
+      responses:
+        200:
+          description: OK
+      tags:
+      - Weather
+      - Webhooks
+      - Webhook
+    delete:
+      summary: Delete Webhooks Webhook
+      description: |-
+        ### Delete a Webhook

+        Removes a Webhook with its information by specifying its ```webhook_id```.
+      operationId: -delete-a-webhookremoves-a-webhook-with-its-information-by-specifying-its-webhook-id
+      x-api-path-slug: webhookswebhook-id-delete
+      parameters:
+      - in: path
+        name: webhook_id